wbt-solutions/openproject_dart_sdk/doc/WorkPackagesApi.md

 //defaultApiClient.getAuthentication<HttpBasicAuth>('basicAuth').password = 'YOUR_PASSWORD';

 var api_instance = WorkPackagesApi();
-var id = 56; // int | Work package id
+var id = 56; // int | WorkPackage id
 var notify = true; // bool | Indicates whether change notifications (e.g. via E-Mail) should be sent.
-Note that this controls notifications for all users interested in changes to the work package (e.g. watchers, author and assignee), not just the current user. var body = InlineObject8(); // InlineObject8 |
+Note that this controls notifications for all users interested in changes to the WorkPackage (e.g. watchers, author and assignee), not just the current user. var body = InlineObject8(); // InlineObject8 |

 try {